BlueprintKit

 Full gut renovation12-20 weeks

 These timelines assume permits are pulled and materials are ordered before demo starts.
-Add 2-4 weeks for permitting in most LA jurisdictions.
+Add 2-4 weeks for permitting in most jurisdictions — some cities run faster, some slower.
+Check with your local building department early.

 Bottom Line